 After completion, your conveyancer will also pay the stamp duty, and send documents to the Land Registry on your behalf.

-12. How to buy a house with sealed bids
+How do you buy a house with sealed bids?

 If there's hot competition for a property, you may be asked to submit a bid in a sealed envelope.
 It isn't legally binding but could secure you the house.